Umesh92x/TimeSeriesTransformer/README.md

 # Time Series Forecasting with HuggingFace Transformers and Gluonts

-This project will help you to build a foundation for using HuggingFace Transformers on any kind of time related datasets.
+This project will help you to build a foundation for using HuggingFace Transformers on any kind of time-related datasets.
 Here we are trying to see the use of deep learning-based time series frameworks like Gluonts and HuggingFace Transformer to generate the forecast predictions.

 ### Goals
 Learning about the